yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 - Performance Fee recipient: The address that receives the shares charged as performance fees.
 - Protocol Fee: A fee on the fees charged by strategist sent to the Yearn Treasury.
 - Profit Max Unlock Time: Time in seconds over which reported profits will unlock over.
-- `totalIdle` : The amount of loose asset sitting in a strategy.
-- `totalDebt` : The amount of deployed funds that a strategy has control over.
 - `report`: Called by management or keepers to accrue all profits or losses, charge fees, and lock profit to be distributed.
 - `tend`: Called by management or keepers between reports for any maintenance that should happen that doesn't require a full report.
 - API Version: The version that a specific Strategy is using for its logic.